Legend of Trentren Vilu and Caicai Vilu: Tolten region

 Trentren was a hall and also a good spirit which helped people.
 Caicai was a sea bird, an evil spirit, who used to harm people.
 One day Caicai decided to wipe out all the Mapuche and caused the sea to rise until the land was flooded.
 Many people managed to climb Trentren with their animals, and the wild animals followed.
 When Caicai called "cai, cai, cai" the sea rose until it nearly covered the top of Trentren and threatened everything on top.
 Upon seeing this, Trentren rose higher.
 This continued until Trentren reached its present height and all the sea water was used.
 Caicai was beaten and all the people and animals which climbed Trentren were safe.
 This is how Trentren saved the Mapuche and vanquished evil.

 Similar myths

 A variant of the myth tells that Caicai's anger against human beings began because a girl rejected her son, the Trauco.

 Some Huilliche communities of Chiloé say that the battle originated because a daughter of the Trauco rejected the pillán Peripillán, and for this reason her son decided to take revenge.

 In Argentina there are other later versions of the myth, which change the original parents of both mythical snakes, indicating that they would be brothers and/or sons of the gods Nguenechèn and Kueyen.

 In popular culture

 In the final shot in the trailer of Nahuel and the Magic Book by Latido Films, the Caicai raise to the ocean as Nahuel hugged an unconscious friend Fresia.

+Geological and meteorological interpretations in recent studies

+This myth has been geologically interpreted as a narrative linked to the volcanism of the Southern Volcanic Zone, emphasizing its relationship with eruptions, lahars, lake and river overflows in mountainous areas, as well as with tectonic uplifts and subsidence on the coast following major earthquakes.
+In Chile and Argentina, 36 place names are named after Trentren, Caicai, or variations of these names.
+Certain variations around Caicai also have an atmospheric component, particularly with tornadoes and waterspouts that have occurred in the central-southern region of Chile.